goldenson/maximeorefice/_posts/2020-03-06-smart-home.markdown

 date: 2020-03-06
 ---

 This year I'm planning to build a smart home.
-Here are some intitial tought about the proposal architecture.
+Here are some intitial thoughts about the proposal architecture.
 I will use the open source **home assistant**.

 ## What